containers/quadlet/docs/Fileformat.md

 # Volume files

-Volume files are named with a `.volume` extension and contain a section `[Volume]` describing ta named podman volume.
+Volume files are named with a `.volume` extension and contain a section `[Volume]` describing the named podman volume.
 The generated service is a one-time command that ensures that the volume exists on the host, creating it if needed.